Perioral dermatitis can appear as a bumpy rash around the mouth. Doctors may recommend topical and oral medications to treat your symptoms.

 Be sure to protect your skin if you’ll be in the sun for prolonged periods.

-Flare-ups of perioral dermatitis can be caused by topical and inhaled steroids, cosmetics, and heavy moisturizers.
+Topical and inhaled steroids, cosmetics, and heavy moisturizers can cause flare-ups of perioral dermatitis.
 Other triggers can include certain kinds of toothpaste, sunblock, and birth control pills.

 What foods should you avoid if you have perioral dermatitis?